 - Virginia Best, Boston University: “Do listeners refine their spatial tuning over time in multitalker mixtures?”

-- István Ulbert, Hungarian Academy of Science: “Neural responses evoked by auditory stimulation during the sleep-wakefulness cycle in the cat” (abstract)
+- István Ulbert, Hungarian Academy of Sciences: “Neural responses evoked by auditory stimulation during the sleep-wakefulness cycle in the cat.” (abstract)

 Norbert Kopco, P. J. Safarik University in Košice